Prices from £14.99

 Uncommon side effects (may affect up to 1 in 100 women):

 This is not an exhaustive list of side effects.
 Further information regarding the safety of Ovranette, including a complete list of side effects, can be found within the patient information leaflet enclosed with your treatment.
-Alternatively, you can view the leaflet online here.
+Alternatively, you can view the patient information leaflet for Ovranette online.

 If you experience any side effects, regardless of whether they are listed above or in the leaflet supplied with your medicine, inform your doctor right away.